risingwavelabs/risingwave/docs/rate-limit-and-backpressure.md

 This means that the stream chunks between barriers are equivalent to channel capacity.
 And then the barrier latency is the duration taken to process these barriers.

+Besides channels, some executors may also buffer chunks, for instance within the ChunkBuilder.
+Barrier latency also has to consider these.

 _example.toml_
 ```toml
 [streaming.developer]